rui-min/InventoryTracking/README.md

 # Quick Start
 * Ensure the whole repo is cloned or downloaded and unzipped.
 Open as a project in your IDE and reload Maven file pom.xml.
 Then run _TrackingApplication.java_ under "/src/main/java/inventory/tracking/" directory.
 * Open MySQL server and MySQL workbench.
 Ensure MySQL database is running and sample data is imported (see above "preparation" section).
 If you want to create data from scratch, see applicatoin.properties file configuration.
 Assigned schema name is "tracking".
 * Assigned API port is localhost:8090, which can be changed in application.properties.
-Now open postman, and you can test all APIs in below section.
+Now open postman, and you can test all APIs shown in below section.
 * Below is my demonstration:

 ![showcase](/docs/demonstration_get3.jpg)